TOP-BAR HIVE PLANS

 Use thicker wood for cheaper material costs, sturdier hive and better insulation

 Use thinner wood to transport often and ship, or for mini-Top-Bar Hive NUCs

-Make it shorter (8-10 bars wide instead of 30-33) for TBH NUCs, transport and and swarm traps
+Make it shorter (8-10 bars wide instead of 30-33) for TBH NUCs, transport, Queen rearing and swarm traps